oscargdd/draft-dbb-netmod-enhanced-acl/draft-dbb-netmod-acl.md

            bitmask.
 It evaluates to 'true' if any of the bits in the value mask are set in the data, i.e., '(data & value) != 0'.";
        }
      }
      description
        "Specifies how to apply the defined bitmask.
        'any' and 'match' bits must not be set simultaneously.";
     }
-    description
-      "How to apply the defined bitmask.";
   }

   typedef fragment-type {